danielcornock/danielcornock.co.uk/_posts/2020-06-06-bootstrap-typescript-3-testing.md

 > This article is a part of a series on how to set up a CI/CD TypeScript server from scratch.
 Some of the examples here might not make sense if you haven't read the previous articles, so if you want to follow along with the whole thing, head to the [first article](bootstrap-typescript-1-ts-initialisation)!

-Unit testing is a technique that is used across most serious projects.
+Unit testing is a technique that is used across most large-scale projects.
 The idea of unit testing is to test everything in isolation, in order to give developers more confidence that their code works as expected.
-When paired with typescript, it dramatically reduces the amount of bugs and errors caused by a developers work.
+When paired with TypeScript, it dramatically reduces the amount of bugs and errors caused by a developers work.

-In this article, we'll be setting up Jest, a popular javascript testing framework, to be used within our TypeScript project.
+In this article, we'll be setting up Jest, a popular JavaScript testing framework, to be used within our TypeScript project.

 ## Installation